-Hike Difficulty: This trail is quite difficult due to the almost 1000m of incline throughout the return-trip.
-I found it relatively safe because of the well-maintained track including the hand-rails and support.
-However, it is quite technical with lots of steps, uneven surfaces, dark tunnels and other factors that make it it a little tougher.
-For a regular hiker, they will find it safe enough and a challenge but nothing too crazy.
+- Hike Difficulty: This trail is quite difficult due to the almost 1000m of incline throughout the return trip.
+I found it relatively safe because of the well-maintained track including the handrails and support.
+However, it is quite technical with lots of steps, uneven surfaces, dark tunnels, and other factors that make it a little tougher.
+Regular hikers will find it safe enough and a challenge but nothing too crazy.
 If it is your first hike in a while, prepare to enter the pain cave.

 HOW TO GET TO PICO DO ARIEIRO TO THE PICO RUIVO HIKE TRAILHEAD

 There are a few different ways to get to Pico do Arieiro, which is the starting point for the Pico do Arieiro to Pico Ruivo hike.
 The most obvious way is to drive up in your car but don’t despair if you don’t have your own vehicle.
 Your Pico do Arieiro sunrise dream is still alive.

 - Driving: One of the reasons it is so popular is because from Funchal it takes just 30 minutes by car to reach the parking lot.
 From the parking lot, it is just a 2-minute walk to the main sunrise viewpoint.
 When the sun rises at 7:30 in August you can roll out of bed just before seven and still catch the best sunrise in Madeira without raising a sweat!